Sovereign Hill & Ballarat Tour

 A Petite Tour creates fun and memorable travel experience by providing quality tour services!
 Every trip is bespoke to what you would like to see and do.
 With flexible itinerary and attention for detail, we want to create happy moments for more families, a trip that is right for everyone!

 Our guides are friendly and fun, tap into our expansive knowledge about Australia and travel, tailor an unforgettable travel experience.
 English, Mandarin & Cantonese tour service are available.

 Comfort & Convenience

-We want your family to travel in comfort and style, Mercedes Benz luxury vehicle , free hotel & airport transfers on tour day.
-Ticket pre-booking to secure your spot in advance, restaurant and hotel booking assistance.
+Travel in comfort and style, Mercedes Benz luxury vehicles , free hotel & airport transfers on full-day tour.
+Ticket pre-booking to secure your spot in advance, restaurant recommendations and more!

 Organise a holiday for a big group is hard-work, we do our best to help, no overtime surcharge or compulsory tips, bottled water, child safety chairs/wheelchair, umbrellas and more.
 You can count on us!